caph1993/ndarray-js/notebooks/readme.md

 - (DONE) Support for 128 bits dtype?
 (Nope.
 I don't use that much, and js does not support that natively)

 - make the module callable
-- provide to calls: if template string... otherwise, asarray np`...` np(...)
+- provide two calls: if template string... otherwise, asarray np`...` np(...)

 - separate these as core: slice, _binary_operator, _assign_operator, _reduce, _apply, "_transform" (e.g. sort)

+- don't put everything into the array class.
+E.g., np.array.linspace makes no sense.

 - enable GeneralSliceSpec to accept string '::-1' instead of already parsed range object.

+- reduce is called "apply_along_axis" in numpy jargon, and it supports nd output, so it's my "transform"

+- I can't find a "apply_pointwise" function.
+Instead they have "vectorize" for functions.

 - is there a way to copy the jsdoc of another function, but replacing the first argument?